nop33/si/src/content/blog/united-nations-for-the-future-a-collection-of-key-international-texts-for-long-term-governance/index.md

 ---
 Future generations are front and center of many foundational international governance texts.
 Yet, consideration of their interests regularly falls into oblivion because short-term problems captivate our limited attention.

-With this post, we aim to:
+With this collection, we aim to:

 1. Highlight fertile ground for the refinement of a shared understanding of the long term, building on decades of diplomacy that have successfully made long-term flourishing a - if not the key - formal motivation for international cooperation;
 2. Provide a living repository of historical framings, quotes and references for communication, training and research on long-term governance;